edgedb/easy-edgedb/README.md

 1. Entering `SELECT my_name = 'Timothy' != 'Benjamin';` returns an error.
 Try adding one character to make it return `{true}`.
 2. Try inserting a `City` called Constantinople, but now known as İstanbul.
 3. Try displaying all the names of the cities in the database.
-(Hint: you can do it in a single line of code and won't need `{}` to do it)
+(Hint: you can do it in a single line of code and won't need `{}` to do it) >!ontehoe

 # Chapter 2 - At the Hotel in Bistritz